optiweigh/oak-examples/neural-networks/object-detection/barcode-detection-conveyor-belt/README.md

 ![Demo](media/conveyor_application.gif)

-> **Note:** The stream may appear purplish because the OAK4-CS lacks an IR-cut filter.

 ## Usage

 Running this example requires a **Luxonis device** connected to your computer.
 Refer to the [documentation](https://docs.luxonis.com/software-v3/) to setup your device if you haven't done it already.